pluteski/speech-to-text/blog/content/life30_review.md

 knows that Dyson Spheres are inherently unstable, and that a more practical implementation would be something like a Dyson swarm.
-This is something that the author would clearly know, which became increasingly apparent based on knowledge conveyed later on.
+This is something that the author would clearly know, which became increasingly apparent based on knowledge conveyed by the author in later chapters.
-I wasn't looking for plodding exposition filled with referenced footnotes of every claim, but it was shall we say a bit breathless, and did itself a disservice by burying the lede and losing many readers along the way with its sloppy writing.
+I wasn't looking for plodding exposition filled with referenced footnotes of every claim, but it was shall we say a bit breathless, and did itself a disservice by burying the lede and losing many of its most interested readers along the way with its writing style.

-> _Aside : who am I to judge, you ask?
+Who am I to judge, you may ask?
 And right you are -- I am but an armchair amateur.
-> But this is my review, giving my own
-> candid take, for what that's worth, hopefully helpful to likeminded sorts out there._
+But this is my review, and I am giving my own candid take, for what that's worth, hopefully helpful to likeminded sorts out there.
->

 > _Extraordinary claims require extraordinary evidence.
-> The promotion materials for this book make extraordinary claims._
+> The promotion materials for this book made extraordinary claims._

 It was all over the map with moments of brilliance, while falling well short of its titular claims.